 From rune

-Persists context across Claude Code sessions by auto-saving decisions, conventions, progress to .rune/ files.
-Loads state at session start for continuity on architectural choices or patterns.
+Persists architectural decisions, conventions, and progress across sessions by auto-saving to .rune/ files.
+Loads state at session start for continuity when skills establish patterns.

 Solve the #1 developer complaint: context loss across sessions.
 Session-bridge auto-saves critical context to `.rune/` files in the project directory, and loads them at session start.
 Every new session knows exactly where the last one left off.